Children and the Use of Complementary Health Approaches

 - Ask your child’s health care provider about the effectiveness and possible risks of approaches you’re considering or already using for your child.

-- Remind your teenagers to discuss with their health care providers any complementary health approaches they may use.
+- Remind your teenagers to talk to their health care providers about any complementary approaches they may use.

-- Don’t use any health product or practice that hasn’t been proven safe and effective to replace or delay conventional care or prescribed medications.
+- Do not replace or delay conventional care or prescribed medications with any health product or practice that hasn’t been proven safe and effective.

-- If a health care provider suggests a complementary health approach, don’t increase the dose or duration of the treatment beyond what is recommended (more isn’t necessarily better).
+- If a health care provider suggests a complementary approach, do not increase the dose or duration of the treatment beyond what is recommended (more isn’t necessarily better).

 - If you have any concerns about the effects of a complementary approach, contact your child’s health care provider.

-- As with all medications, store herbal and other dietary supplements out of the sight and reach of children.
+- As with all medications and other potentially harmful products, store dietary supplements out of the sight and reach of children.

 Selecting a Complementary Health Practitioner